-- (i) BSE, has on September 28, 2022 issued a notice to our Company for payment of penalty of (a) ₹ 5,900 (notice dated September 28, 2022) towards noncompliance with regulation 50(1) and (b) ₹ 47,200 (notice dated September 28, 2022) towards non- compliance with Regulation 60(2) respectively for the NCDs issued under the Public Issues.
+- (i) BSE, has on September 28, 2022 issued a notice to our Company for payment of penalty of (a) ₹ 5,900 (notice dated September 28,2022) towards noncompliance with regulation 50(1) and (b) ₹ 47,200 (notice dated September 28,2022) towards non- compliance with Regulation60(2) respectively for the NCDs issued under the Public Issues.
 The Notice, also stated that till the penalty is paid, our company shall not be permitted to file the prospectus/ draft prospectus for any fresh issue.
-Our Company has forthwith communicated to BSE that the penalty was wrongly levied and our company has been complying with the Regulations as per the SEBI LODR. - (ii) Our request vide letter dated October 12, 2022; and further correspondence for withdrawal of the fines levied by the BSE, indicating the proper status of compliance, has been accepted by the BSE and the exchange has accorded the waiver on March 22, 2023 and March 24,2023... - (iii) BSE has, on January 30, 2023 issued a notice to our company for payment of penalty of ₹ 1000/day for 6 (six) ISINs of NCDs for the month of December 2022 towards non- compliance with Regulation 57(1) of SEBI (LODR) 2015 and our company has forthwith through mail dated February 03, 2023 communicated to BSE that the penalty was wrongly levied and our company has been complying with the Regulations as per the SEBI LODR and requested for withdrawal of the fine.
-Our Company has taken up the matter once again on March 14, 2023 for a resolution and the exchange has accorded the waiver on March 21, 2023. - (iv) BSE has on March 17, 2023 issued a notice to our company for payment of fine of ₹ 55,460 for delay in submission of details of asset cover for the Q4 of 2021 and for the year 2021.
-Upon representation by the company, the said fine was withdrawn by BSE on March 24, 2023. - (v) BSE has levied a fine of ₹ 2000 for delay in submission of Annual Report 2022, which has since been paid to the BSE.
+Our Company has forthwith communicated to BSE that the penalty was wrongly levied and our company has been complying with the Regulations as per the SEBI LODR. - (ii) Our request vide letter dated October 12, 2022; and further correspondence for withdrawal of the fines levied by the BSE, indicating the proper status of compliance, has been accepted by the BSE and the exchange has accorded the waiver on March 22,2023 and March 24,2023.. - (iii) BSE has, on January 30, 2023 issued a notice to our company for payment of penalty of ₹ 1000/day for 6 (six) ISINs of NCDs for the month of December 2022 towards non- compliance with Regulation 57(1) of SEBI (LODR) 2015 and our company has forthwith through mail dated February 03,2023communicated to BSE that the penalty was wrongly levied and our company has been complying with the Regulations as per the SEBI LODR and requested for withdrawal of the fine.
+Our Company has taken up the matter once again on March 14, 2023 for a resolution and the exchange has accorded the waiver on march 24,2023.. - (iv) BSE has levied a fine of ₹ 5000 for delay in submission of Annual Report, which has since been paid to the BSE.